-The hilly narrow cobbled lanes of old town Porto may seem unsuitable for cycling, however, cyclists seem to be everywhere in Porto.
+The hilly, narrow cobbled lanes of old town Porto may seem at first unsuitable for cycling, however, cyclists seem to be everywhere in Porto.
 Drivers are well used to people riding bikes on the road and occasionally will give you a polite beep on the horn to let you know they acknowledge you.
-There are also great dedicated traffic-free cycle routes which follow more flatter terrains on either side of the river which continue well out of the centre of the city.
+There are also great dedicated traffic-free cycle routes following flatter terrains on either side of the river extending well out of the centre of the city.
 Cycling in Porto is actually one of the most enjoyable ways to explore this scenic part of Portugal.

 Ciclovia da Afurada | Map